 Northumberland County Council Homes

-Children's establishments run by Northumberland County Council.
+Children's establishments run (at some point in their history) by Northumberland County Council.

 - Home for Boys, Holmlea, Victoria Road, Alnwick